createdbyadham/Nao-RPS/README.md

 ## Usage

-Run the script on a computer connected to the same network as the Nao robot:
+Run the script on a computer connected to the same network as the Nao robot using any python IDE or by using Choregraph